jackbridger/jackbridger/README.md

 ## Currently working on:
 * [Scaling DevTools](https://podcast.scalingdevtools.com/) - a DevTools growth podcast, we're on episode 50ish now
-* [Magic Cache](https://github.com/bitreach/magic-cache) - idea is to save money on your devtools openai bill by caching your existing completions
+* [Magic Cache](https://github.com/bitreach/magic-cache) - idea is to save money on your devtools openai bill by caching your existing completions.
+Not actually launched yet.
-* [Super Simple Chat](https://github.com/jackbridger/super-simple-chat) - easier to build chat without locking yourself in
+* [Super Simple Chat](https://github.com/jackbridger/super-simple-chat) - easier to build chat without locking yourself in.
+Not actually launched yet.

 ### Past experiments/small ideas (mostly with Nick Smet)
 * [Apptoggle](https://apptoggle.com/) - Make any React Native Screen A/B testable by your marketing team.
 Even after deployment.
 Got to #1 on r/reactnative but we couldn't find a strong pressing problem so moved on